 Giving and volunteering

-Our recorded community investment for 2019 was £36.3 million (UK only £34.8 million).
+Our recorded community investment for 2020 was £30.9m (UK only - £30.3m) (*).
 This reflects our investment in community programmes and our wider support to society through our business activities and is measured using the London Benchmarking Group standard.

 Many of our employees see helping the local community as part of their day job, and we encourage them to take part in giving and volunteering programmes.
-In 2019, we asked them to support us in reaching our bank-wide community targets:
+In 2020, we asked them to support us in giving back as much as they could.

 - Every member of staff was entitled to a minimum of three days volunteering to help their local community.